Point Reyes National Seashore: Fauna

-When Elephant seals (Mirounga angustirostris) established a rookery in 1981, Point Reyes National Seashore became the only park in the world with breeding ungulates and pinnipeds.
+When Elephant seals (Mirounga angustirostris) established a rookery in 1981, Point Reyes National Seashore became the only U.S. national park south of Alaska with breeding ungulate and pinniped megafauna (defining megafauna as > 500 pounds).
 The first elephant seal breeding colony was established at Chimney Beach, which is protected by 100. ft cliffs, although the first documented pup was born at Point Reyes in 1976.
 In January 2019, during the federal government shutdown, park rangers were not working and the seals had pups on Drakes Beach and its parking lot.
 Small-group tours to view the seals from the edge of the parking lot began the following month after the shutdown ended.
 Docents help keep the public safe during the winter months as the colony continues to grow each year.